LGN520/farreach-public/ycsb-implementation.md

 	+ HuanCheng
 		* Evaluation
 			* Run nocache/farreach/netcache for experiment 2 with 32 servers
-				- TODO: Update benchmark/results
+				- Update benchmark/results
-			* TODO: Re-run some numbers of experiment 1
+			* Re-run some numbers of farreach and netcache
-				- TODO: Update thpt/latency numbers in benchmark/results/exp1/exp1.md, and also keep necessary data files in benchmark/results/exp1/
-					+ NOTE: we need to keep Json files but not track them in git as they are too large
-					+ NOTE: keep the old numbers with deletion line temporarily
-				* TODO: For farreach, test preparefinish_client at withinBenchmark() to see if java can trigger snapshot successfully
-					- TODO: Check tmp_controller.out. tmp_switchos.out, and tmp_controller_bwcost.out
-			* TODO: Launch FarReach + 128 servers for experiment 2 under YCSB A
-				* TODO: Use loading phase to pre-load 100M records into 128 storage servers

 - 10.19
 	+ Siyuan